Paper Information

 What is the motivation?

 There is a massive amount of chemical information (molecular interactions, pathways, disease processes) locked in scientific literature.
-However, this information is typically encoded as “analog diagrams” (raster images) embedded in text, rather than machine-readable formats.
+However, this information is typically encoded as “analog diagrams” (raster images) embedded in text.
 Existing text-based search engines cannot index these structures effectively.

 While previous tools existed (Kekule, OROCS, CLiDE), they often required high-resolution images (150-300 dpi) or manual intervention to separate diagrams from text, making fully automated, large-scale database annotation impractical.